-Component "G" for Growth directly related to the revenue development "O" for Operating Profit directly related to the EBIT performance "N" for Net Profit directly related to the Consolidated Net Profit of the Group
+Component "G" for Growth directly related to the revenue development "O" for Operating Profit directly related to the EBIT performance "N" for Net Profit directly related to the Consolidated Net Profit of the Group "S" for Sustainability directly related to the achievement of the yearly or multi-yearly ESG targets of the Group

-Each of the G/O/N components accounts for one-third of the targeted variable compensation amount.
+Each of the G/O/N/S components accounts for a quarter of the targeted variable compensation amount.

-The financial targets set out below and valid for the financial year 2022 are independent of each other and are measured and evaluated separately.
+The financial targets set out below and valid for the financial year 2023 are independent of each other and are measured and evaluated separately.

-60-70% OF COMPENSATION FIXED COMPONENT 30-40% OF COMPENSATION VARIABLE COMPONENT 1/3 1/3 1/3 TARGET "G" TARGE "O" TARGET "N" 2/3 1/3 1 1 2 3 TARGET "G" TARGET "O" TARGET "N" "Growth" is directly related to the revenue development "Operating profit" is directly related to the EBIT performance "Net Profit" is directly related to the consolidated Net Profit of the Inve estis Group 1 Financial target under the responsibility of the respective EB Member (CEO and CFO are measured on Group level) 2 Financial target "one level up" (CEO and CFO are measured on Group level)
+60-70% OF COMPENSATION FIXED COMPONENT 30-40% OF COMPENSATION VARIABLE COMPONENT 1/4 1/4 1/4 1/4 TARGET "G" TARG "O TARGET "N" TARGET "S" 2/3 1/3 1 1 2 3 4 TARGET "G" TARGET "O" TARGET "N" TARGET "S" "Growth" is directly related to the revenue development "Operating profit" is directly related to the EBIT performance "Net Profit" is directly related to the consolidated Net Profit of the Inve "Sustainability" is directly related to the achievement of the yearly or n targets of f the Gi roup 1 Financial target under the responsibility of the respective EB Member ((CEO and CFO a are measu red on Group level) 2 Financial target "one level up" (CEO and CFO are measured on Group level) 3 Financial target on Group level ESG targets on Group level